chrisbarrett/dot-emacs.old/readme.md

 ```
 You can install additional features with `make all`, or using their individual make tasks (eg `make ruby`).

-# Features
+## Features

+Since Evil-mode frees up the Meta key, I use M-*key* for helm and dired commands.
+Normal Emacs motion commands will not work!

+### Language Config

-* Configurations for several languages and environments:
+Sane configurations are provided for several languages and environments:

     * Ruby/Rails
     * Python
     * Elisp